drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_2_-_10_apr_2014_-_design_changes_in_x-cart_5_(custom_skins_and_webmaster_kit_modules_intro).md

 ### 2.1\.
 By overriding template

 1. First step is to find what template contains the <div id="content">.
 The thorough explanation of how you can do it using **Webmaster Kit** module is given in video at ~18:00.
-2. We can see that the **skins/default/en/layout/main.center.center.tpl** template contains this <div id="content"> and we can apply the approach described in {% link "section 1.3" 7504837.html %} in order to change it.
+2. We can see that the **skins/default/en/layout/main.center.center.tpl** template contains this <div id="content"> and we can apply the approach described in [section 1.3](#via-overriding-template-in-customskin-module) in order to change it.
 3. Copy the **main.center.center.tpl** template to **skins/custom_skin/default/en/layout/main.center.center.tpl .** It should have the following content:

     ```php